SgiobairOg/etheria-ipsum/README.md

 Lorem Ipsum generator based on the dialog from the TV show She-Ra and the Princesses of Power, and associated tools for building/maintaining the dialog.
 As this is using the dialog from many of the episodes from the TV series please expect spoilers.
 If you haven't seen She-Ra, please go watch She-Ra.

+>_This is the legacy version of this app built with yarn workspaces, the app is migrating the main branch to a Begin app_

 ## Packages

 ### Dialog-Scraper